Ben Beauchemin

-Ben Beauchemin is a Canadian actor and stand-up comedian from Winnipeg, Manitoba.
+Ben Beauchemin is a Canadian actor and screenwriter from Winnipeg, Manitoba.
+Less than two years after taking the stage in 2010, Beauchemin had become a regular on Toronto's comedy scene, appearing in venues from the Comedy Bar to The Rivoli.
+In 2012 he was also nominated for the Tim Sims Encouragement Award.

 He is most noted for his recurring role as Gerald in Kim's Convenience, for which he was a Canadian Screen Award nominee for Best Guest Actor in a Comedy Series at the 10th Canadian Screen Awards in 2022.
 He previously had a recurring role as Blair in five episodes of the comedy series Less Than Kind.